 - Choose an IID installer.
 The DMV offers a list, and if you price shop, consider the long-term price (calibration fees) and the upfront installation cost.

 - Verify that the installer is licensed to perform this work.
 You can look up their license online.
+You must work with an authorized installer.

-- Pay the installer and have IIDs installed on all your vehicles.
+- Pay the installer and have IIDs installed on all your motor vehicles.
 This does not apply to motorcycles or employer-owned vehicles.

 - Ask the installer for proof, and they should give you Form DL 920 (Verification of Installation form).
 Confirm that the form lists all the cars you brought in, not just one.